ukomiljon/AspNetMicroservices/README.md

-# Asp Net Microservices example.
+# Asp .Net Microservices example.

 Building Microservices on .Net which used Asp.Net Core Web API, MongoDB, CQRS (with Mediator Design Pattern including IPipelineBehavior for validation and exceptions), rabbitMQ message broker and Clean Architecture implementation